TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/01 - Genesis/Genesis 3/Genesis 3.2.md

 ---

-And the woman said unto the serpent, Of the fruit of the trees of the garden we may eat:
+The woman said to the serpent, "Of the fruit of the trees of the garden we may eat,